dreamfarer/ark-survival-ascended-server/README.md

 If frps is **not** running, the dashboard will show **No Data**.

-# Install and Run the Ark: Survival Ascended Dedicated Server
+# Install and Run Ark: Survival Ascended Dedicated Server

 In this section, you will set up the **Ark: Survival Ascended dedicated server**.